-Balance as of December 31, 2008 \$ 11,012 Additions based on tax positions related to 2009 776 Additions for tax positions of prior years 3,430 Reductions for tax positions as a result of a lapse of applicable statute of limitations (608) Settlements of uncertain tax positions with tax authorities (2,066) Balance as of December 31, 2009 \$ 12,544 Additions based on tax positions related to 2010 531 Additions for tax positions of prior years 825 Reductions for tax positions as a result of a lapse of applicable statute of limitations (318) Settlements of uncertain tax positions with tax authorities (1,547) Balance as of December 31, 2010 \$ 12,035
+Balance as of December 31, 2009 \$ 10,111 Additions based on tax positions related to 2010 Ŷ 376 Additions for tax positions of prior years 132 Reductions for tax positions as a result of a lapse of applicable statute of limitations (267) Settlements of uncertain tax positions with tax authorities (1,484) Balance as of December 31, 2010 \$ 8,868 Additions based on tax positions related to 2011 1,943 Additions for tax positions of prior years 2,577 Settlements of uncertain tax positions with tax authorities (105) Balance as of December 31, 2011 \$ 13,283

-The entire amount of unrecognized tax benefits would impact the effective income tax rate if recognized.
+The entire amount of unrecognized tax benefits would impact the effective tax rate if recognized.
 Interest and penalties related to unrecognized tax benefits are recorded in income tax expense.
-During the years ended December 31, 2010, 2009 and 2008, the Company recognized approximately \$838, \$903 and \$881 in interest and penalties, respectively in income tax expense.
-The Company had approximately \$3,075 and \$1,850 of accrued interest and penalties at December 31, 2010 and 2009, respectively.
+During the years ended December 31, 2011, 2010 and 2009, the Company recognized approximately \$(344), \$732 and \$538 in interest and penalties, respectively, in income tax expense.
+The Company had approximately \$2,822 and \$3,166 of accrued interest and penalties at December 31, 2011 and 2010, respectively.

-During the fourth quarter of 2007 the Company received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years and an assessment with respect to the 2004 tax year during the third quarter of 2010.
+During the fourth quarter of 2007 the Company received an income tax assessment from the Danish Tax Authority with respect to the 2001, 2002 and 2003 tax years, an assessment with respect to the 2004 tax year during the third quarter of 2010, and an assessment with respect to the 2005 tax year during the second quarter of 2011.
 The tax assessments relate to the royalty paid by one of Tempur-Pedic International's U.S. subsidiaries to a Danish subsidiary and the position taken by the Danish Tax Authority could apply to subsequent years.
-The total tax assessment is approximately \$69,300 including interest and penalties.
-In the first quarter of 2008 and the third quarter of 2010, the Company filed timely complaints with the Danish National Tax Tribunal denying the tax assessments.
+The total tax assessment is approximately \$103,050 including interest and penalties.
+The Company filed timely complaints with the Danish National Tax Tribunal denying the tax assessments.
 The National Tax Tribunal formally agreed to place the Danish tax litigation on hold pending the outcome of a Bilateral Advance Pricing Agreement (Bilateral APA) between the United States and the Danish Tax Authority.
 A Bilateral APA involves an agreement between the Internal Revenue Service (IRS) and the taxpayer, as well as a negotiated agreement with one or more foreign competent authorities under applicable income tax treaties.
-During the third quarter of 2008 the Company filed the Bilateral APA with the IRS and the Danish Tax Authority.
-The IRS began analyzing the Bilateral APA in the first quarter of 2009 and completed their review during the fourth quarter of 2010.
+During the third quarter of 2008, the Company filed the Bilateral APA with the IRS and the Danish Tax Authority.
+U.S. and Danish competent authorities met to discuss the Company's Bilateral APA during the first and fourth quarters of 2011 and additional meetings are expected.
 The Company believes it has meritorious defenses to the proposed adjustments and will oppose the assessments in the Danish courts, as necessary.
 It is reasonably possible the amount of unrecognized tax benefits may change in the next twelve months.
 An estimate of the amount of such change cannot be made at this time.